 If the State chooses to use a managed care delivery system to provide benefits to the SPD population, any managed care delivery system which uses managed care organizations (MCOs), health-insuring organizations (HIOs), prepaid inpatient health plans (PIHPs), prepaid ambulatory health plans (PAHPs) or primary care case management systems (PCCMs) [collectively referred to as managed care entities) is subject to all applicable Medicaid laws and regulations, including but not limited to sections 1903(m), 1905(t), and 1932 of the Act and 42 CFR Part 438, except as expressly noted below and consistent with the Demonstration waiver and expenditure authorities.
 Each of these STCs is in addition to standards established under other provisions of the STCs for this Demonstration, and nothing in this section waives any provision of Part 438 of Title 42 to the Code of Federal Regulations (CFR) and Section 1903(m) of the Social Security Act.
 Requirements related to tribal members apply to this section.
-These STCs apply to the counties indicated in Attachment O - County Listing for SPD Enrollment.
+Timelines included for CMS review (and approval as noted) reflect dates identified to the "Critical Path for SPD Enrollment" (See Attachment A).
+These STCS apply to the counties indicated in Attachment O - County Listing for SPD Enrollment.